Failing forward is for winners – Failure is for losers

 Pick another goal, and keep moving forward.Arnold Schwarzenegger

-For purpose of this article, I’m defining the two terms separately:
+For the purpose of this article, I’m defining the two terms separately:

 Failure = Giving up on a goal/objective after experiencing setbacks or difficulties